 The departure of the United Kingdom from the EU has not as such resulted in the abolition of English as an official language.
 All EU governments would need to decide on that unanimously and as English is also an official language in Ireland and Malta, that possibility seems remote.

 In general, each interpreter and translator works in his/her mother tongue.
 With 24 official languages, there are 552 possible language combinations.
 In order to cope with this challenge, the Parliament sometimes uses a system of "relay" languages: a speaker or a text is first interpreted or translated into one of the most widely used languages (English, French or German), and then into others.

 Interpreting and translating are different professions: interpreters render one language into another orally in real time during meetings; translators work with written documents, producing a completely accurate version of the document in the target language.
 European Parliament interpreters are trained in relaying the messages of the MEPs for them.
 Moreover, given the specialisation of parliamentary debates, they are supported by the administration in preparing the specific meetings they are assigned to and in keeping abreast of developments in the languages they work from.
 As skilled linguists, they provide a high quality service to all Members of Parliament.

-The Parliament employs about 300 staff interpreters and can also regularly draw on more than 1,500 external accredited interpreters.
+The Parliament employs about 270 staff interpreters and can also regularly draw on more than 1,500 external accredited interpreters.
 Between 700 and 900 interpreters are on hand for plenary session weeks.
-The Parliament employs about 700 translators, who translate more than 100,000 pages each month.
+The Parliament employs about 600 translators, and about 30 % of the translation work is outsourced to freelance translators.